boeckmann/asm6502/README.txt

          .BYTE 47, 11
          .BYTE "Hello, World", 13, 10

+ 4.6.4 .CPU Directive

+       Selects the instruction set the assembler understands depending on the given CPU type.

+         .CPU 6502   ; targets the NMOS 6502 CPU
+         .CPU 65C02  ; targets the CMOS 65C02 CPU (experimental)

- 4.6.4 .ECHO and .ECHO1 Directives
+ 4.6.5 .ECHO and .ECHO1 Directives

        Print the arguments to standard output. .ECHO does it on the second assembler pass, while .ECHO1 does it on the first pass.
 The